 There was a debate on whether the Nuss procedure and an open cardiac surgery should be performed concurrently in pectus excavatum patients with congenital MFS.

 However, a recent 2020 research published in January, proves that the single-stage procedure is very safe and effective.

 There are seven major advantages of the single-stage procedure in Marfan patients.

 If you suffer from Marfan syndrome and pectus excavatum, or you are a parent of a kid that experiences this, it is very important to be knowledgeable about the subject.

 In this article, I covered everything you need to know about the effectiveness of the Nuss procedure on Marfan patients, how to gain weight, improve the quality of life and much more.

 Even though everything in the article is backed up by science, it is critically important to visit the doctor.

-You can discuss with the doctor about the syndrome, and whether the anterior chest wall dent is severe enough to require surgery.
+You can discuss the syndrome with the doctor, and find out whether the anterior chest wall dent is severe enough to be fixed with a surgery.